ZhangShimin1/NEAT/recipes/ASR/README.md

 ## 🔨 Usage

+Set the HOME_DIR in recipes/ASR/egs2/TEMPLATE/asr1/asr.sh to the path to acouspike source code.

-Configure the path of dataset in `egs2/aishell/asr1/db.sh`
+Configure the path of AISHELL dataset in `egs2/aishell/asr1/db.sh`.

 Run the following command to train a model:
 ```bash